10 startups outside of Silicon Valley to watch in 2019

 What they do: An online platform that simplifies the process of creating and maintaining a nonprofit (and will soon deploy an enterprise software solution).

 Why they’re one to watch: Founder and CEO Sevetri Wilson claims to be the first woman of color to raise over $1 million in VC funding in New Orleans.
 Wilson, a nonprofit consultant, first created a product that allowed nonprofits to more easily incorporate and file for a 1023 form, which gets them a tax exemption.
 Then she added a SaaS service to assist nonprofits in complying with ongoing regulatory demands.
-ExemptMeNow currently counts ver 5,000 nonprofits as customers, but it is planning on deploying an enterprise software solution more widely in 2019.
+ExemptMeNow currently counts over 5,000 nonprofits as customers, but it is planning on deploying an enterprise software solution more widely in 2019.
 The new offering will be aimed at cities, private foundations, and corporations.
 As part of this pivot, the company will also be rebranding as Resilia in 2019.

 Goodr